huggingface/blog/opinion-classification-with-kili.md

 We will work on an example of review classification, along with sentiment analysis, to get insights about a mobile application.

-I have extracted around 40 thousand reviews of Medium from the Google Play Store.
+We have extracted around 40 thousand reviews of Medium from the Google Play Store.
 We will [annotate the review texts](https://kili-technology.com/blog/text-annotation-in-machine-learning-an-overview/) in this dataset step by step.
 And then we’re going to build a pipeline for review classification.
 In the modeling, the first model will be prepared with AutoTrain.
 Then we will also build a model without using AutoTrain.

 All the code and the dataset can be found on the [GitHub repository](https://github.com/alperiox/review-classification-kili-hf-automl) of the project.